ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How to build your inventory
 ***************************

 Ansible automates tasks on managed nodes or "hosts" in your infrastructure, using a list or group of lists known as inventory.
 Ansible composes inventory from one or more 'inventory sources', one of these can be the list of host names you pass at the command line, but most Ansible users create inventory files.
-Your inventory defines the managed nodes you automate and variables associated to those hosts.
-You can also define groups, which allow for referencing multiple associated hosts to target for your automation or for bulk defining of variables.
+Your inventory defines the managed nodes you automate and the variables associated with those hosts.
+You can also specify groups, which allow for referencing multiple associated hosts to target for your automation or bulk defining of variables.
 Once your inventory is defined, you use :ref:`patterns <intro_patterns>` to select the hosts or groups you want Ansible to run against.

 The simplest inventory is a single file with a list of hosts and groups.
 The default location for this file is ``/etc/ansible/hosts``.